OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 *   Verizon Wireless customers may opt out of the Relevant Mobile Advertising or Business and Marketing Insights program by calling 1-866-211-0874 or by visiting your privacy choices page in My Verizon.
 Please note that if you have multi-line account, you should indicate your opt out choice for each line.
 If you add a line or change a telephone number, you will need to update your privacy choices.
 *   Verizon broadband Internet access customers may opt out of the Relevant Online Advertising program described above by following these instructions.
 *   Customers may opt out of Verizon's Relevant TV Advertising program by following these instructions.

+Location Information:

+Mobile device operating systems have a location setting.
+When you turn this setting to “off,” the device stops collecting your location and stops transmitting location information to apps on the device, including Verizon apps that use location information.
+Other device settings allow you to stop the transmission of location data to individual apps on your device.

+We may use certain location information we collect, such as information about the location of Wi-Fi access points, to help improve location accuracy in our services or apps.
+If you do not want us to use your Wi-Fi router information, you should change your router’s name so that it contains “\_nomap” or “\_optout”.
+For example, if your router is named “Myrouter”, you could rename it “Myrouter\_nomap”

 Working together to keep children safe.